 OLSEN gallery was established in 1993 and exhibits a broad spectrum of Australian and international art, in the gallery, online, and at art fairs.

-Gallery founder and director Tim Olsen has cultivated a stable of artists that he feels presents a comprehensive and poignant view of the contemporary arts in Australia.
-With a continually changing exhibition calendar we showcase the work of both emerging and established artists.
-We have nurtured the careers of artists from their first exhibition out of art school and proudly see them now as leading lights in the Australian art scene.
+Gallery founder and director Tim Olsen has cultivated a stable of artists that presents a comprehensive and poignant view of contemporary art in Australia.
+With a continually evolving exhibition calendar, the gallery showcases the work of both emerging and established artists.
+It has nurtured the careers of artists from their first exhibitions following art school and now proudly represents many who are recognised as leading figures in the Australian art scene.

-Foremost in the gallery's stable is the late John Olsen, who is today regarded as one of Australia's most esteemed artists.
-In addition to the staging of countless critically acclaimed exhibitions the gallery has hosted the launch of many books devoted to his unique and ingenious art making.
-Tim has also negotiated the sale of some of the most significant paintings in Olsen's oeuvre to both private and institutional collections.
-Tim's enthusiasm for curated projects has inspired the designated ANNEXE space, which now resides directly behind the main gallery at 74 Queen Street, Woollahra.
+Foremost among the gallery’s artists is the late John Olsen, who is widely regarded as one of Australia’s most esteemed artists.
+In addition to staging numerous critically acclaimed exhibitions, the gallery has hosted the launch of many books devoted to his distinctive and inventive art practice.
+Tim Olsen has also negotiated the sale of some of the most significant paintings in John Olsen’s oeuvre to both private and institutional collections.
+His enthusiasm for curated projects inspired the creation of the dedicated ANNEXE space, located directly behind the main gallery at 74 Queen Street, Woollahra.

-With a definite focus on the work of Australian artists, we are actively fostering a dialogue between Australian art and our international colleagues with exhibitions of leading contemporary artists from Europe, Asia and America being planned for the coming years.
+With a strong focus on Australian artists, the gallery actively fosters dialogue between Australian art and international peers, with exhibitions of leading contemporary artists from Europe, Asia, and the United States planned for the coming years.

 In 2024 OLSEN began a partnership with Brett Ballard called 63Jersey.
-Brett was the former Head of Art at Menzies Art Brands, Sydney and before that an extended period as a Senior Specialist, Art with Sotheby's Australia (now Smith & Singer).
+Brett was the former Head of Art at Menzies Art Brands, Sydney.
 63Jersey works closely with clients consulting on collection management and the buying and selling of art in the secondary market.

 63 Jersey Road Woollahra,